 Homemade waffle cones are where it is at!
-We’ve been making versions of these mini waffle cones for a few years now and they are always a huge hit.
+We’ve been making versions of this mini waffle cones recipe for a few years now and they are always a huge hit.

 photo taken by Salt & Wind

 Last weekend I broke out my pizzelle maker and cooked up a couple batches of these pretty little cones for the ice cream social we hosted in LA with our gal pals Aida of Salt & Wind and Kate of ¡Hola Jalapenõ!.

 While they are smaller than traditional waffle cones they’re the perfect size for an ice cream social.
 One gigantic scoop of ice cream and a few toppings nestle perfectly into each perfect little cone.

 If you’ve tried this Gluten Free Waffle Cones Recipe I would be so grateful if you would rate the recipe.
 Let me know what you think in the comments below.
 I just love hearing from you and your reviews and comments really help others that visit This Mess is Ours!Print

 Don’t forget to rate the recipe and let me know what you think about this Gluten Free Waffle Cones Recipe in the comments below.
 I just love hearing from you and your reviews/comments really help other people that visit This Mess is Ours!